austinrohn19/README-genorator/Develop/README.md

 * [Questions](#questions)

 # Installation
-The following necessary dependencies must be installed to run the application properly: inquire,fs,util
+The following necessary dependencies must be installed to run the application properly: inquire, fs, util

 # Usage
-In order to use this app, run this in your desired terminal using "node index.js"
+In order to use this app, run this in your desired terminal using Node JS

 # License
-This project is licensed under the please see below license.
+This project is licensed under the MIT License from choose my lisence.com license.
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 # Contributing
 ​Contributors: ME!

 # Tests
-The following is needed to run the test: run with node
+The following is needed to run the test: run this complete respository in your terminal with the line "node index.js"

 # Questions
 If you have any questions about the repo, open an issue or contact undefined directly at : austinrohn19@gmail.com.